 6. What can you tell about our company/industry?

-This question may seem usual but the way you answer it matters a lot.
+This question may seem usual, but how you answer it matters greatly.

 They don’t actually follow your words; rather concentrate on your non-verbal cues.
-Even if you praise the company and industry in words, your non-verbal communication may say it differently if you have a doubt.
+Even if you praise the company and industry in words, your non-verbal communication may say differently if you doubt it.
 So, be selective about the interviews.
-Don’t just sit for any interview.
+Don’t just sit for an interview.
 You will waste the time of recruiters as well as the time of your own.
 And nothing fruitful will come out of it.

-So, go for interviews where you’re really interested to do the job or you like the company or you want to work for the industry.
+So, go for interviews where you’re interested in doing the job, like the company, or want to work for the industry.

 Prepare well about the company and the industry and give specific reasons (bullet points) about why you want to expand your career in this company or industry.